jcaillon/valet/extras/valet-commands.md

 - `self build`

-  Index all the commands and libraries present in the valet user directory and installation directory.
+  Index all the commands and libraries present in the valet extensions directory and installation directory.

 - `self config`